Search This Blog

 Following Through

-Stuart Anderson has one of the most reproducible follow-throughs in the game.
+Stuart Andersen has one of the most reproducible follow-throughs in the game.
 His arm elevation and even his finger positions are consistent.
 This is seen in the picture.
 It seems he lets go of the bowl by drawing back all his fingers at once.

 Walking Off the Mat